hilesy/javascript-tests-sandbox/README.md

 - (You may need to do the same for Safari-Launcher)

 In the root of the project start the appium app server using ```npm run startServer```
-In a new tab start the ios_webkit_debug_proxy_server using ```npm run startIos``` << (you will need to change the id in the package.json) to match the id of the device you're using.
+In a new tab start the ios_webkit_debug_proxy_server using ```npm run startIos``` << (you will need to change the UDID of the device in the package.json) to match the id of the device you're using.
-In in a new tab you can run the tests as before using npm run test.
+In in a new tab you can run the tests as before using npm run test from project root.

 Running tests on Saucelabs